prxssh/beetle/README.md

 ## Contributing

 This is just a fun side project, so I'm not expecting any contributions.
-But still if this project interest you, head over to the [issues](https://github.com/prxssh/beetle/issues), and raise a pull request for any of the open issues.
+However, if this project interests you, head over to the [issues](https://github.com/prxssh/beetle/issues), and raise a pull request for any of the open issues.